 Breakout Sessions

 What is a "decodable text"?
 Why are they used?
 When are they appropriate for students?
 What are other types of text used for in schools?
 These questions and more will be answered as we discuss the history of controlled passages and decodable readers, their instructional purposes, and the end goal for students in literacy.
 The Simple View of Reading will be referenced.
-The intended audience for this session is early elementary teachers and instructional coaches and parents and tutors.
+The intended audience for this session is early elementary teachers and instructional coaches, as well as parents and tutors.
 Presented by Courtney Bentley.

 In this session, attendees will learn the basic process for diagnosing dyslexia including assessment tools, providers who can diagnose, differentiating dyslexia from other conditions, as well as implications and possible importance of a diagnosis.
 Obstacles to obtaining a diagnosis will also be discussed.
 Depending on audience interest, a substantial portion of this presentation could be question and answer about diagnosing dyslexia.
 Presented by Tammy Wilgenbusch.